materialsvirtuallab/pyhull/docs/index.rst

 Currently, there is no effective port of the qhull algorithm, especially for higher dimensions.
 While isolated packages exist for up to 3D convex hulls, no effective package exist for higher dimensions.
-The only other known code which supports convex hulls in higher dimension is the scipy.spatial package, but that code is extremely inefficient compared to the original Qhull in C.
+The only other known code which supports convex hulls in higher dimensions is the scipy.spatial package, but that code is extremely inefficient compared to the original Qhull in C.
 Pyhull is much faster than the scipy.spatial package.